alexandermander/SLP/main.typ

 after the disconnection, the target device will try to reconnect to the access point, with a WPA handshake.
-The attacker can then capture the handshake and try to crack the password.
+The attacker can then capture the handshake and try to crack the password offline.

 #pagebreak()